blond-admin/BLonD/README.rst

   2. Run the ``blond/compile.py`` with the flag: ``--with-fftw``.

-  3. If the FFTW3 is not installed in one of the default directories, use the ``--with-fftw-lib`` and ``--with-fftw-header`` to point to the directories where shared library and header files are stored.
+  3. If the FFTW3 library is not installed in one of the default directories, use the ``--with-fftw-lib`` and ``--with-fftw-header`` to point to the directories where the shared library and header files are stored.

   4. Optionally, you can enable one of the flags ``--with-fftw-omp`` or ``--with-fftw-threads`` to use the multithreaded FFTs.